 The phrase ‘repetitive strain injury’ actually refers to a number of conditions which can affect the nerves, tendons muscles and soft tissues usually in the upper body.
 The condition can be caused when the limbs or joints through overuse, vibration, cold, twisting, poor posture or stress over a prolonged period of time become injured.

 Some common forms of repetitive strain injury that you may have heard of are:

 - Epicondylitis (tennis or golfer’s elbow).

-The types of job that could lead to RSI vary quite a lot.
-For instance, an office worker who uses a computer regularly could be at risk as well as a construction workers who use vibrating machines, in wet and cold conditions, over a long period of time.
+The types of jobs that could lead to RSI vary quite a lot.
+For instance, an office worker who uses a computer regularly could be at risk as well as construction workers who use vibrating machines, in wet and cold conditions, over a long period of time.

 What Is Thoracic Outlet Syndrome?

 Thoracic Outlet Syndrome or TOS is a term that describes symptoms that are caused when the blood vessels or nerves in the thoracic outlet (between the bottom of the neck and the armpit) are compressed.